2.142.2 Service Catalog Management Process and Procedures

 The actions are:

-• R Responsible for the action (may do the task)
+• R=Responsible for the action (may do the task)

-• A Accountable for the action (including approval)
+• A=Accountable for the action (including approval)

-• C Required to be Consulted on the action
+• C=Consulted on the action

-• I Required to be Informed of the action
+• I=Informed of the action

-If a task does not have an Accountable role indicated, then the Responsible role is assumed to be accountable for the task.
+If a task does not have an Accountable role indicated, then the Responsible role assumed to be accountable for the task.

 Service A means of delivering value to customers by facilitating outcomes customers want to achieve without the ownership of specific costs and risks.
-The term ‘service’ is sometimes used as a synonym for core service, IT service or service package.
+The term ‘service’ sometimes used as a synonym for core service, IT service or service package.

 Service Catalog A database or structured document with information about all live IT services, including those available for deployment.
-The service catalog is part of the service portfolio and contains information about two types of IT service: customer-facing services that are visible to the business; and supporting services required by the service provider to deliver customer-facing services.
+The service catalog is part of the service portfolio and contains in- formation about two types of IT service: customer-facing services that are visible to the business; and supporting services required by the service provider to deliver customer-facing services.

 Service Catalog Management The process responsible for providing and maintaining the service catalog and for ensuring that it is available to those who are authorized to access it.